seu-hrzhang/8-puzzle-solvers/README.md

 ### Maximum Depth Constraint

-While using DFS to search for solution of 8 puzzle, we found that it can easily go too deep into a branch, which may result in a severe derivation from the solution.
+While using DFS to search for solution of 8-puzzle, we found that it can easily go too deep into a branch, which may result in a severe derivation from the solution.
 Therefore, we set the constraint for the maximum reachable depth in DFS as `30`.